Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: Monte Carlo simulation

 Tables \ref{tab:null-cnbs}-\ref{tab:null-tbs} present the simulation results of null rejection rates for $H_0: \beta_3 = 0$ and in the CN-BS, SL-BS and $ t_\nu$-BS quantile regression models, respectively.
-From these tables, we observe that the as the sample size increases, the test sizes for all analyzed test statistics tends to approach their respective nominal values.
+From these tables, we observe that as the sample size increases the test sizes for all considered test statistics tends to approach their respective nominal values.
 In particular, the Wald and gradient statistics present null rejection rates closer to the nominal levels even for small sample sizes.
 Finally, in general, the tests' null rejection rates do not seem to be affected by the shape parameter $\alpha$.
-Tables \ref{tab:null-3-cnbs}-\ref{tab:null-3-tbs} present the simulation results of null rejection rates for $H_0: \beta_1 = \beta_2 = \beta_3 = 0$ in the CN-BS, SL-BS and $ t_\nu$-BS quantile regression models, respectively.
-Analogously to the case where $\kappa = 1$, the tests' null rejection rates does not change according to the value of $\alpha$ and the Wald and gradient statistics showed greater control over the error type I, if compared to the other statistics analyzed.
-On the other hand, the score statistic is the one with the highest null rejection rates among all analyzed.
+Tables \ref{tab:null-3-cnbs}-\ref{tab:null-3-tbs} (Appendix~\ref{app_simu_hyp}) present the simulation results of null rejection rates for $H_0: \beta_1 = \beta_2 = \beta_3 = 0$ in the CN-BS, SL-BS and $ t_\nu$-BS quantile regression models, respectively.
+Analogously to the case where $\kappa = 1$, the tests' null rejection rates does not change according to the value of $\alpha$ and the Wald and gradient statistics showed greater control over the error type I when compared to the other test statistics that we analyzed.
+On the other hand, the score statistic is the one with the highest null rejection rates among all considered test statistics.

-Figure \ref{fig:power_stats} displays the test power curves for the CN-BS, SL-BS and $t_\nu$-BS models considering the hypotheses $H_0: \beta_{3 - \kappa + 1} = \ldots = \beta_3 = 0$ against $H_1: \beta_{3 - \kappa + 1} = \ldots = \beta_3 = \delta$, with $|\delta| = 0, 1, 2, 3, 4$ and $\kappa = 1.3$, where $\pi(\delta)$ denotes the power function.
-The significance level considered was 1\%, with $n = 100$ and $q = 0.5$ (other settings present similar results).
+Figure \ref{fig:power_stats} displays the test power curves for the CN-BS, SL-BS and $t_\nu$-BS models considering the hypotheses $H_0: \beta_{3 - \kappa + 1} = \ldots = \beta_3 = 0$ against $H_1: \beta_{3 - \kappa + 1} = \ldots = \beta_3 = \delta$ with $|\delta| = 0, 1, 2, 3, 4$ and $\kappa = 1, 3$, where $\pi(\delta)$ denotes the power function.
+The significance level considered was 1\% with $n = 100$ and $q = 0.5$ (other settings present similar results).
 From this figure, we observe that there are no changes in the power performances of the tests, as well as for any of the CN-BS, SL-BS and $t_\nu$-BS models, so that we have $\pi (\delta) = 1$ for $|\delta| \geq 1$.